Blog

 No Daytime Contacts.
 No Glasses.
 No Surgery.
 Just great vision!
 “What is CRT?”
 Corneal Refractive Therapy (CRT) uses specially designed contact lenses while you sleep to gently and gradually reshape the front surface of the eye (the cornea) to eliminate or reduce nearsightedness (myopia) or astigmatism.
 They are removed upon awakening to provide clear vision…

-How are "Visual Skills" Related to Learning?
+How Are "Visual Skills" Related to Learning?

 “VISUAL SKILLS” and their relation to learning Discovering that your child is struggling to learn, not because of a learning disability or lack of classroom skills, but instead from a problem with their “visual skills” can be confusing for parents.
 Even more confusing is when a school screening or an eye doctor’s exam indicates that…